-- With support from your institution or research funder through a Transformative Agreement;
+- With support from your institution or research funder through a read and publish agreement;

-- CC BY and CC BY-NC-ND open access options for authors who are not currently covered by an ACS transformative agreement, including those publishing using grant or personal funds;
+- CC BY and CC BY-NC-ND open access options for authors who are not currently covered by an ACS read and publish agreement, including those publishing using grant or personal funds;

 - Deposition of the version of record in selected national and funder open access repositories after a 12-month embargo period.